 Last week I was at Manas National Park and while we were gearing up for the safari it started raining cats and dogs.
-Some of my friends had a raincoat so it saved them from getting wet as both the sides of the jeep was open so that we could sight the animals.
-Well it’s during our journeys and experiences that we learn many things.
+Some of my friends had a raincoat so it saved them from getting wet on both the sides of the jeep was open so that we could sight the animals.
+Well, it’s during our journeys and experiences that we learn many things.

 5. Avoid monsoons for maximum spotting of animals

 Due to excess heat animals have a tendency to come out of the jungles and lurk around near water holes, or water bodies to cool themselves, that is the time when maximum spotting of animals can be done.
-If it rains than you won’t be able to have maximum sighting as most of animals seek shelter inside the thick forest to keep themselves dry.
-Jungle safari is best during dry season and many wildlife sanctuaries and national parks remains closed during heavy monsoons.
+If it rains then you won’t be able to have maximum sighting as most of the animals seek shelter inside the thick forest to keep themselves dry.
+Jungle safari is best during the dry season and many wildlife sanctuaries and national parks remain closed during heavy monsoons.